maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 }
 ```

+> [!note]
-> **Note**: This test application demonstrates several Java 8 features like streams, lambda expressions, and method references.
+> This test application demonstrates several Java 8 features like streams, lambda expressions, and method references.
 The `analyzeVehicleData` method shows how to use streams to calculate statistics on collections of data.
 >
 > **The test application works as follows**:
 >